avantrec/soco-cli/README.md

 - **`--docs`**: Print the URL of this README documentation, for the version of SoCo-CLI being used.
 - **`--log <level>`**: Turn on logging.
 Available levels are NONE (default), CRITICAL, ERROR, WARN, INFO, DEBUG, in order of increasing verbosity.

-The following options are for use with the alternative discovery mechanism:
+The following options are for use with the cached discovery mechanism:

 - **`--use-local-speaker-list, -l`**: Use the local speaker list instead of SoCo discovery.
 The speaker list will first be created and saved if it doesn't already exist.
 - **`--refresh-local-speaker-list, -r`**: In conjunction with the `-l` option, the speaker list will be regenerated and saved.